-43For each firm and location, we compute the (unweighted) population standard deviation of the skill intensity of the sourced inputs and regress it on firm-level TFP (controlling for the number of inputs to avoid picking up a mechanical effect).
+42 For each firm and location, we compute the (unweighted) population standard deviation of the skill intensity of the sourced inputs and regress it on firm-level TFP (controlling for the number of inputs to avoid picking up a mechanical effect).
 We present separate regressions for the set of labor-abundant and skill-abundant countries.
+43 Similar results are obtained when pooling across all countries and interacting the covariates with dummies for labor-abundant and skill-abundant locations.